 - 1. Recommends a decision be made as soon as possible concerning branding (major/minor color scheme) as well as operational support for the branding.

 In process with concerns. - 2.
 Recommends shared sport facility utilization to commence on August 1, 2016.
-Completed. - 3.
+In process no concerns. - 3.
 Recommends decisions concerning athletics personnel positions be made as soon as possible.